How does it work?

 Does collaborative care pay?

-Billing is where guidance from Germane & Wise becomes a linchpin service for you primary care integration.
+Billing is where guidance from Germane & Wise becomes a linchpin service for primary care integration.
 The billing schedule for COCM codes can be complex.
 Germane & Wise has years of experience implementing these codes and getting on a workable fee schedule across numerous EMR’s to get your clinic paid for its primary care integration work.
 We are constantly watching this evolving process and our team of experts can help you achieve positive returns on your investment.
 We can show you how to work with your Coordinated Care Organizations, and maximize billing for your urban and rural health communities.
-For more information on the Medicare billing, please visit https://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/PhysicianFeeSched/Downloads/Behavioral-Health-Integration-FAQs.pdf
+For more information on Medicare billing, please visit https://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/PhysicianFeeSched/Downloads/Behavioral-Health-Integration-FAQs.pdf

 What is a psychiatric assistant?